Before we talk about who a writing buddy is and how they can help you write more and better, let’s talk a bit about writing.

 The most important part of buddying was the pep-up support.
 There were days when the going got weary for one of us: the usual culprits – bad day at work, family responsibilities, creative juices drying up et. al., – reared their heads, but the buddy was there to give a little pep talk, a little nudge, to get over the excuses and sit down to write.

-As we settled into the writing routine, we shared writing tips and tricks picked up from books and online articles, flagged writing contests and submissions, discussed writing-related topics that ranged from whether it is a good idea to participate in contests to the relative merits and demerits of literary vs. genre writing.
+As we settled into the writing routine, we shared writing tips and tricks picked up from books and online articles, flagged writing contests and submissions, and discussed writing-related topics that ranged from whether it is a good idea to participate in contests to the relative merits and demerits of literary vs. genre writing.

 What started off the productive buddying-up was a clear setting of expectations and an unambiguous protocol and sticking to it.